shueppin/AutoCrafter-Datapack/README.md

 The AutoCrafter is very useful for an automated farm.

 *Note:* At the moment it isn't possible to craft every item.
-More items will be added somewhen.
+More items will be added.
 Go <a href='AutoCrafter/craftable_items.txt'>here</a> for a list of all craftable items.

 **Content**